Malvolio

 Character Profile – At a Glance

-- Role: Olivia's steward — the head servant of her household, responsible for its order and economy, the play's foremost moralist, and the most disturbing figure in the comedy: a man whose treatment by the household exceeds what comic vengeance can fully absolve.
+- Role: Olivia's steward, the head servant who runs her household and keeps its order.
+He is the play's chief moralist, and its most disturbing figure: a man whose treatment by the household goes beyond what comic vengeance can absolve.

-- Key Traits: Self-important, formally efficient, openly contemptuous of the household's pleasures, secretly ambitious to marry his mistress, prone to reading flattering interpretations into ambiguous evidence — and, in his moments of greatest exposure, capable of producing the play's most painful single line of unaccommodated feeling.
+- Key Traits: Self-important, formally efficient, and openly contemptuous of the household's fun.
+He is secretly ambitious to marry his mistress, and quick to read flattering meanings into ambiguous evidence.
+At his lowest, he produces the play's most painful line of raw feeling.

-- The Core Conflict: A man with real authority but no social standing, whose contempt for the household's revelry provokes a comic vengeance, whose vanity makes him perfectly vulnerable to a forged letter, and whose punishment — confinement in a dark room as a madman — escalates beyond what the original offence required.
+- The Core Conflict: A man with real authority but no social standing.
+His contempt for the household's revelry provokes a comic revenge, and his vanity makes him perfectly vulnerable to a forged letter.
+His punishment, confinement in a dark room as a madman, escalates far beyond the offence.

-- Key Actions: Dismisses Feste as "a barren rascal" in 1.5 and is rebuked by Olivia for being "sick of self-love"; returns the ring to "Cesario" in 2.2; interrupts the late-night carousing in 2.3; reads Maria's forged letter in 2.5 ("M, O, A, I, doth sway my life"); appears before Olivia in yellow stockings, cross-gartered and smiling in 3.4; is imprisoned in a dark room and tormented by Feste as Sir Topas in 4.2; reads the truth aloud in 5.1 and exits with "I'll be revenged on the whole pack of you."
+- Key Actions: Dismisses Feste as "a barren rascal" in A1S5 and is rebuked by Olivia for being "sick of self-love".
+He returns the ring to Cesario in A2S2 and interrupts the late-night carousing in A2S3.
+He reads Maria's forged letter in A2S5, appears cross-gartered before Olivia in A3S4, and is imprisoned in a dark room in A4S2.
+In A5S1 he learns the truth and exits with "I'll be revenged on the whole pack of you."

 - Famous Quote: